What towns are in the MDC district?

 The Clean Water Project implements essential sewer system improvements to eliminate untreated sewage discharges to local waterways.
 These projects will occur throughout the MDC member towns.
 The distribution of these investments will vary dependent upon the age, condition and capacity of each respective community’s sewers.
 Nonetheless, significant construction will occur in Hartford to bolster the system’s ability to convey flows from the outlying towns to the District's primary wastewater treatment plant.
 The improvements are planned to handle increased sewage flows from area development, which is expected to occur over the next 50 years.

 The Connecticut River was once called “the best landscaped sewer,” meaning that for all its outward beauty, it was still used for dumping sewage and other waste.
 Today, due to improvements made after passage of the Clean Water Act in 1972, and stronger state water quality standards, the river’s water quality has improved.
-For response to the 1972 legislation, the MDC instituted a biological sewage treatment process to clean up the wastewater, and has increased the total treatment plant capacity for storm sewage flows.
+In response to the 1972 legislation, the MDC instituted a biological sewage treatment process to clean up the wastewater, and has increased the total treatment plant capacity for storm sewage flows.
 Nonetheless, while the river’s water quality has improved, combined sewer overflows persist, affecting more than 30 miles of the Connecticut River and other inland waters during, and after, most storm events.

 The Connecticut River is a key regional and national resource.
 In 1998, it was designated an American Heritage River, one of only 14 in the country to receive this recognition for its historical, environmental and economic importance.
 The river has great potential as a recreational resource for swimming, fishing, boating and other uses that enhance the quality of life for all in the region and promotes economic development.
 Moreover, the river has a direct impact on the water quality of Long Island Sound, which is the basis for a major Federal initiative—The Long Island Sound Program.
 The MDC is operating under Federal and State mandates to improve wastewater treatment to address impacts to the Sound’s fish habitat.